-Here are some links to the products shown in the video, which can be found on eBay: http://tinyurl.com/ClampingMiter (I showed the MLCS and the Woodstock International) http://tinyurl.com/IncraMiter
+Here are some links to the products shown in the video, which can be found on eBay and Amazon: http://tinyurl.com/ClampingMiter on eBay.
+Look for MLCS and Woodstock International.

 Finally, here's a link to one of my favorite reviews of the Incra V120: http://youtu.be/P9uZ77a7LvI

 Likewise, can get this featherboard on Amazon.

 This gift is just amazing.
 Wera is a German hand tool manufacture that I've written about before, and for good reason: Their tools are excellent.
 They've done something so cool that I've decided to start my list with #1 instead of counting down from ten, because I just can't wait to share it with you: They have made a Tool-Filled Advent Calendar that contains about $150 worth of tools for less than half that price!

 Since the early 1800's Advent calendars have been a traditional way of counting down the 24 days leading up to Christmas, and while many of them have small daily gifts hidden behind small doors, I have never seen one that was made for tool fans!
 These are only available for a short time, so click the link and order yours today.

 This padded seat on this cool Retro Shop Stool swivels 360 degree, and at 14" in diameter can comfortably support 350lbs.

 3.)
 Back and Knee saving Anti Fatigue Floor Mat

 Great Anti-Fatigue Mat at this link.